OgarProject/Ogar/README.md

 If you've purchased a copy of Ogar, you've probably been ripped off.
 [This post on our website explains why.](http://ogarproject.com/threads/psa-if-you-purchased-ogar-youve-been-ripped-off.6/)

 ### OP(Beta) - Guide,
 You use OP by first doing op [id] in console.
 Then, the player can use the op features in game by pressing q.
 Then a c will appear next to your name.
 If you press w in this state, it gives you 100 more mass.
 If you press space in this state, you will be able to rejoin instantly.
 You will find out that if you press q again, two c's will appear next to your name. if you press w in this state, you shoot viruses.
+If you press space in this state, you shoot tiny things (almost invisible) that if someone eats, their mass is reduced by 100.
 You can exit op by pressing q again and the two c's will dissappear.

 ## Obtaining and Using
 If you are on Windows, you can download the latest binary build of Ogar [from this page](http://dl.ogarproject.com/).
 The binary is the easiest way to get started running an Ogar server.
 If you'd like to tinker with the source code, you can follow the instructions below (and slightly modify them) to run the source on Windows.